Duugu/WoW-Login-Tool/readme.txt

 9. You're done.

 # What is the tool doing?
 The tool will start in "Pause mode", doing nothing.
-It is getting active if it is detecting the game window.
+It is getting active and initialize if it is detecting the game window aka if you're switching the Windows focus to the game.
+Do not press any key while the tool is playing the blip, blip sound.
+Never move the the mouse or click while using the tool.
 The tool has two modes: "Login" and "Play".
 Depending on if you are on the login screen or in the game world, the tool will auto switch modes.
 You can manually switch them with ALT + F1.
 In "Login" mode, you can select characters and enter the game world with them, create new characters, change the server or delete characters.
 In "Play" mode, you can use the NUMPAD 7 to do a left click at your feet in the game world or NUMPAD 8 to do a right click.